ArthurDassier/Mjolnir_kit/README.md

 ## Launch

-Launching the package is as simple as **roslaunch ucsd_robo_car_simple_ros simplecv_launch.launch**.
+Launching the package is as simple as

+`roslaunch ucsd_robo_car_simple_ros simplecv_launch.launch`

 This should begin all the necessary nodes and get the car moving.

+Or to launch them indvidually, use

+`rosrun ucsd_robo_car_simple_ros file_name`

 ## Issues and Fixes